bbarcelollull/design_ocean_sampling_strategies/README.md

-# Design ocean sampling strategies
+# Codes to design ocean sampling strategies

 Codes to design ocean sampling strategies with different instruments.